giuliano-macedo/clusopt/README.md

 to get all required source files
 ### Prerequisites

-* python 3.7 (3.5 won't work, some source files have format strings)
+* python 3.7 (3.5 won't work, some source files have f strings)
 * pip

 ### Installing